faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 [MITRE ID: T1574.008](https://attack.mitre.org/techniques/T1574/008/)

-Adversary may created a wrapper from a legitimate binary as simple as shown below.
-Whenever, any user type command `date`, a reverse shell is spawned to the C2.
+An adversary may create a wrapper from a legitimate binary as simple as shown below.
+Whenever any user types command `date`, a reverse shell is spawned to the C2.

 	$ Command: